 Byte

-A byte is a unit of data eight binary digits long.
-The storage capacity of a hard drive is calculated in megabytes, the total number of retainable bits divided by eight million.
-Individual bytes can hold a string of bits that needs to be used in a larger unit for application purposes.
+A byte is a unit of data that is 8 binary digits long, and hard drive storage capacity is measured in megabytes, which is the total number of bits divided by 8 million, with individual bytes being used in larger units for application purposes.

 Cache

-It is hardware or software that aims to store short-term data in a computing environment.
-It is a speedy and costly memory used to enhance the performance of regularly accessed data.
-When data is read from a disk, a copy is saved in the cache accompanied by its disk address.
-The cache checks whether the addresses of reading operations are already in the cache.
-If it is present, the data go back instantly.
-If the addresses are not present in the cache, it affirms that the address is grabbed from the disk and saved in the cache.
+Cache memory is a type of hardware or software that stores short-term data in a computing environment, aiming to enhance the performance of regularly accessed data.
+It is a speedy and costly memory that quickly retrieves data by checking if the addresses of reading operations are already in the cache.
+If present, the data are returned instantly; if not, the address is grabbed from the disk and saved in the cache, improving overall system performance.

 Capacity

-Quantity of information saved on a hard drive is calculated in bytes.
-It is also known as storage capacity.
-It is measured in gigabytes and terabytes.
+The quantity of information saved on a hard drive is calculated in bytes, also known as storage capacity, and is measured in gigabytes and terabytes.

 Channel